dgerabagi/aiascent-dev/flattened_repo.md

 </file_artifact>

 <file path="src/app/learn/page.tsx">
+'use client';
 {
   /*
+  Cycle 31: Add 'use client' directive.
+  - This page imports MissionSectionBlock, which uses client-side hooks (useState, useEffect).
+  - Therefore, this page must also be a Client Component to be used in the App Router.
   Cycle 30: Fix unescaped entities and add "See Showcase" button.
   - Replaced ' with &apos; in the content for "The 'Vibecoding to Virtuosity' Pathway" to fix linting error.
   - Added a new section at the bottom with a Link and Button component to navigate to the /showcase page.